Ex Blackhawks player participates in assault investigation

 The Blackhawks promised in August to release the findings of the review.
 Asked Thursday when it night be completed, a spokesman for Jenner & Block declined comment.

-In his lawsuit, filed in Cook County Circuit Court, the former player says Aldrich assaulted him, and that the team did nothing after he informed an employee.
+In the former player’s lawsuit, filed in Cook County Circuit Court, he says Aldrich assaulted him, and that the team did nothing after he informed an employee.
 The suit also alleges Aldrich assaulted another Blackhawks player, also unidentified.
-The former player who sued and is seeking more than $150,000 in damages.
+The former player who sued and is seeking more than $150,000 in damages is referred in the document as ”John Doe.”

 The lawsuit says ”in or around May 2010” – right before the Blackhawks won the Stanley Cup – Aldrich, then a video coach for the team, ”turned on porn and began to masturbate in front of” the player without his consent.
 When the player attempted to leave Aldrich’s apartment, according to the suit, Aldrich grabbed a souvenir Chicago Cubs bat and threatened to hurt the player if he ”did not engage in nonconsensual sexual activity” with him.